ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 Please ask Edward or Rosey for help on these issues.

 To be continued...

+## Have two tables of contents, one by date and one by project

+We have found it seriously helpful to have one table of contents of activity by date, and another by project.
+That way you can search either by when it happened or by what it connects to, helping with the principle "Place your work in the context of larger goals and projects.".

+The table of contents by date works best if you (needs template):
+- have a new entry for each calendar year e.g. called "Experiment Diary 2021".
+- format as a table including hyperlinks to the individual notebook entries, so you can click straight through.
+- have about one page per week in the lab, or more broken up if that's more helpful
+- update frequently (e.g. weekly) so it's not all backed up.

+It is also helpful to have a table of contents by project, or for each project
+- summarizing the overall aims of the project.
+- breaking down into smaller aims, linked to the individual notebook pages working on those aims.
+- include progress updates
+- include dead ends and other things that were tried and learned from related to the project.

+These are guidelines - take a look at how others organize their lab notebook, and find something that works for you.

 # Principles for dry / computational lab notebooks